 Many student resources are available for this book from the publisher.
-The following items are available at www.pearsonhighered.com/cs-resources
+The following items can be found on the Premium Companion Website of the book available at www.pearsonglobaleditions.com.

 - The source code for each example program in the book - Access to the book's companion VideoNotes